-- 8.1 The Governance team will manage declarations of interest in line with this policy and the Standard Operating Procedure for Managing Interests for Council Members and Associates. - 8.2 The Governance team will maintain the registers of interests for Council Members and Independent Governance Associates, ensure that declarations are published appropriately and report on them annually to the Audit and Risk Committee. - 8.3 Non-Compliance with this policy will be dealt with under the Code of Conduct for Council Members and Independent Governance Associates.
+- 7.1.
+The Governance team will manage declarations of interest in line with this policy and the Standard Operating Procedure for Managing Interests for Council Members and Associates. - 7.2.
+The Governance team will maintain the registers of interests for Council Members and Independent Governance Associates, ensure that declarations are published appropriately and report on them annually to the Audit and Risk Committee.

+8. Non-Compliance

+8.1.
+Non-compliance with this policy will be dealt with under the Code of Conduct for Council Members and Associates.

-9. Monitoring and review
+9. Review

-9.1 This document will be reviewed at least every two years by the Governance team and any proposed amendments must be approved by the Audit and Risk Committee.
-The policy will be updated more regularly should the need be required.
+9.1.
+This document will be reviewed every two years by the Governance team and any proposed amendments must be approved by the Council.